rohcodes4/pigeon-app/README.md

-# Electron files are in src/main
-# THIS README IS OUTDATED
 # 📁 Project File Structure Guide

 This document explains the file and folder structure of the **ChatPilot** project to help new developers quickly understand and collaborate.